axelhahn/bash_sqlite/docs/50_All_functions.md

 Update a record in a table
 👉🏼 see also sqlite.save and sqlite.create

-🌐 global  string  BSQLITE_TABLE      current table name 🌐 global  string  BSQLITE_TABLENAME  constant for the key with the table name
+🌐 global  string  $BSQLITE_TABLE      current table name 🌐 global  string  $BSQLITE_TABLENAME  constant for the key with the table name

 🟩 param   string  variable name of a hash with row data to update
 ```